 What is disc surgery?
-The answer to this question is best approached by first discussing what an intervertebral disc is, and then describing what can happen to a disc that would prompt a doctor to recommend surgical treatment.
+The answer to this question is best approached by first discussing what an intervertebral disc is, and then describing what can happen to a disc that would prompt a physician to recommend surgical treatment.

-Intervertebral discs are round cushions that are made up of mostly water, protein, and cartilage.
+Intervertebral discs are round cushions that are made up of mostly water, protein and cartilage.
 These discs are sandwiched in between the bony vertebrae of the spine.
-Each disc is like a spongy pad that allows the hard vertebrae in the spine to move comfortably as you walk, bend, sit, and perform other tasks throughout the day.
+Each disc is like a spongy pad that allows the hard vertebrae in the spine to move comfortably as you walk, bend, sit and perform other tasks throughout the day.

 Eventually (or sometimes suddenly), a disc’s tough, thick outer wall can break down.
 Instead of remaining firmly in place between the vertebrae, a disc will flatten and press out of its normal position.
 This is often referred to as a bulging disc.
 A disc’s outer wall also can break open, allowing the jelly-like, inner core material to seep out.
 This is known as a herniated disc.

 If bulging disc or herniated disc material presses upon, or “pinches,” nerves in the spinal column, it can cause extreme pain and weakness.
 In many cases, discs can heal over time and the symptoms will subside.
 For a small percentage of people, however, damaged discs do not heal and disc surgery becomes the next logical step.